pagkly/Zed/Investopedia3/Federal Direct Loan Program.md

 ## How the Federal Direct Loan Program Works

-The program offers several types of loans, including [subsidized direct loans, unsubsidized direct loans](https://www.investopedia.com/personal-finance/federal-direct-loans-subsidized-vs-unsubsidized/), direct [PLUS loans](https://www.investopedia.com/terms/p/plus-loan.asp), and [direct consolidation loans](https://www.investopedia.com/terms/d/direct-consolidation-loan.asp).
+The program offers several types of loans, including [[subsidized direct loans, unsubsidized direct loans]](https://www.investopedia.com/personal-finance/federal-direct-loans-subsidized-vs-unsubsidized/), direct [[PLUS loans]](https://www.investopedia.com/terms/p/plus-loan.asp), and [[direct consolidation loans]](https://www.investopedia.com/terms/d/direct-consolidation-loan.asp).
 Subsidized direct loans are the only student loans from the federal government based on financial need.
 The Department of Education pays the interest on these loans while the student is in school.

 All loans that are granted through the Federal Direct Loan Program have maximum amounts set each year, with each successive year allowing for an increase in the total maximum yearly amount, with set aggregate amounts.
-Students who wish to apply for funding must first submit the [Free Application for Federal Student Aid (FAFSA)](https://www.investopedia.com/terms/f/federal-application-of-student-aid-fafsa.asp).
+Students who wish to apply for funding must first submit the [[Free Application for Federal Student Aid (FAFSA)]](https://www.investopedia.com/terms/f/federal-application-of-student-aid-fafsa.asp).

 ### Key Takeaways